SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 * #### Provisioning the Sumo Logic add-on via the CLI

-    Provisioning the Sumo Logic add-on via the CLI allows us to mointor a single app as well as multiple apps using the same add-on.
+    Provisioning the Sumo Logic add-on via the CLI allows us to monitor a single app as well as multiple apps using the same add-on.
 It creates a Sumo Logic free trail account for analyzing the Heroku logs.
 You would first need to install the Heroku CLI.
 Follow these [instructions](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) to install the CLI.
 The following sections show how to configure the add-on for heroku apps.

     *  ##### Monitor a Single App